 Top 10 Reasons Why Bicycling Supports Our Local Economy

-Taken from remarks made by Mark Lascelles, President of the Shasta County Economic Development Corporation at February’s Reveal the Path event:
+Taken from remarks made by Mark Lascelles, former President of the Shasta County Economic Development Corporation at the Reveal the Path event:

 So why do you want an old Economic Development Corp. ‘smoke stack advocate’ like me talking about a bicycling lifestyle?
 Supposedly to bore you with extensive facts and figures demonstrating the economic output impact of a pro-bicycle community.
 I’m going to spare you all that and give you my 10 totally unscientific and unvalidated reasons why being a bicycle lifestyle community is good for the economy…